HomeTrends › Technology & AI

 Masterestaurant Tools for Your Forecast

-Diego F. Parra and the Masterestaurant team support implementation with a proven methodology tested in more than 40 fast food chains ranging from 1 to 20 locations.
+Diego F. Parra and the Masterestaurant team support implementation with a proven methodology tested in more than 40 fast food chains ranging from 1 to 20 locations, backed by the Masterestaurant methodology and by restaurant data and benchmarks that set the target ranges for food cost and forecast error.

 Diego F. Parra